-The third way to check your blood pressure is by going to a pharmacy like Rite Aid or CVS that have a blood pressure monitor in-store and free for public use.
+Finally, check your blood pressure by going to a pharmacy like Rite Aid or CVS that have a blood pressure monitor in-store and free for public use.
 These monitors are easy to use and take about a minute.

-It also has a blood pressure chart next to where your numbers are displayed to show you where you fall with your levels.
+It also has a blood pressure chart next to where it displays the numbers to show you where you fall with your levels.
 If you’re not sure how to check your blood pressure with this mechanism, feel free to ask an employee to show you.

-As mentioned previously, be sure to not smoke, drink caffeine, exercise, or get stressed before checking your blood pressure so it’s as accurate as possible.
+As mentioned previously, be sure to not smoke, drink caffeine, exercise, or get anxious before checking your blood pressure so it’s as accurate as possible.